YT37/PythonCodes/Snippets/AreaCalc/README.md

 # AreaCalc
-- This project calculates the area of diffrent shapes.
+- This project calculates the area of diffrent shapes in Python.

 # Requirements
  - Python 3.6 or up